open-constructs/projen-pipelines/API.md

 ### Installation

-To install the package, add teh package `projen-pipelines` to your projects devDeps in your projen configuration file.
+To install the package, add the package `projen-pipelines` to your projects devDeps in your projen configuration file.

 After installing the package, you can import and use the constructs to define your CDK Pipelines.